dmnisson/nattracker/README.md

 her "helpful" responses most effectively challenged his or her NATs, as well as which NATs occurred more frequently.
 This information appears on the "Statistics" page.

+Currently, a client is allowed to log in and see a "dashboard" overview of his most recent situations and responses.
+However, a function for admins to grant "observers" access to the data of specific clients will be implemented.

 This repository contains the directory for a single Django app which is intended to be installed and used within a larger Django project environment.
 The code runs on Python 3 and is tested on Django 2.0.2.